Lexicon-Group-2/Blog-project/README.md

 - [ ] This is the personal page for each user.

-- [ ] In this page show each comment that a logged in user has made.
+- [ ] In this page show each comment that a logged-in user has made.
 - [ ] Add a functionality to update or delete the comment.
 To be honest, have no idea how to do it, but will figure it out.
 Perhaps a good start would be [here](https://www.geeksforgeeks.org/django-crud-create-retrieve-update-delete-function-based-views/).

 ### **models.py**